The Clinical Cardiac Electrophysiologist

 medical school, 3 years of training in internal medicine, and 3 or more years in other

 special training, specifically in cardiovascular disease.
-He or she must then pass
+They must then pass a test

 required for board certification in cardiology.
-He or she is first certified by the
+They are first certified by the American

-such as include heart attack, valve disease, and some arrhythmias.
-After becoming
+including heart attack, valve disease, and some arrhythmias.
+After becoming board

-board certified in cardiovascular disease and finishing the extra 3 years of EP training,
+certified in cardiovascular disease and finishing the extra 2 years of EP training,

-problems.
-A clinical cardiac electrophysiologist has the specialized education and
+A clinical cardiac electrophysiologist has the specialized education and experience

-experience needed to perform advanced cardiac-related procedures and interpret their
+needed to perform advanced cardiac-related procedures and interpret their results.

 When would I see a cardiac EP?

 A cardiac EP is not your primary healthcare provider.
-This doctor only works with
+This healthcare provider only

-patients who need special heart-related care.
-Your healthcare provider may refer you
+works with patients who need special heart-related care.
+Your healthcare provider

-to a cardiac EP if you have symptoms of heart rhythm problems.
-These may include dizziness,
+may refer you to a cardiac EP if you have symptoms of heart rhythm problems.
+These

 What does a cardiac EP do?